 Frequent cigarette smoking can negatively impact the health of loved ones as well, due to the severe effects of secondhand smoke.
 Because of these and other dangers, many smokers have turned to e-cigarettes to lessen the negative impact on their health and in many cases, to help quit smoking altogether.
 Kelly Andrews, OhioHealth Marion General Hospital Pulmonary Rehab Coordinator, says that although giving up smoking is a good thing, taking up e-cigarettes is an unproven, expensive and potentially dangerous way to drop the habit.

-E-cigarettes are indeed branded as having less nicotine but Andrews says many of these products actually contain unreliable levels of the addictive chemical.
-In fact, Andrews has seen people make their addictions worse by adding e-cigarettes to the equation.
+E-cigarettes are indeed branded as having less nicotine, but Andrews says many of these products contain unreliable levels of the addictive chemical.
+Andrews has seen people make their addictions worse by adding e-cigarettes to the equation.

 “A patient was dead-set on using e-cigarettes to quit smoking but ended up smoking more cigarettes instead,” says Andrews.

 In addition to having potentially addictive chemicals, some e-cigarettes have chemicals that have previously been linked to cancer.
+As well, The American Lung Association noted six chemicals in e-cigarettes that can cause several problems, including lung disease, heart disease, COPD and asthma.
 Although e-cigarettes are not generally regarded as an effective or healthy method to kick a smoking habit, smokers still have options that Andrews believes are more reliable and better for them in the long run.

 “Clinical evidence says that using nicotine replacement with professional counseling is an effective method for people looking to quit,” says Andrews.
 These replacement options include nicotine patches of which Andrews recommends one patch per pack of cigarettes smoked, or smoking cessation medications such as Chantix or Wellbutrin, which lessen the desire for chemical releases to your brain provided through cigarette use.
 In short, these options will decrease the need for the buzz that smokers get through cigarettes.